FreeWaveTechnologies/ZumIQ/full-demos/tank-level-simulator/hardware-setup.md

 #### Chanel 5

-This channel is used to monitor the output voltage from the potentiometer
+This channel is used to monitor the output voltage from the potentiometer.

 **Setting**        | **Value**
 ------------------ | ---------